ChuuniMage/krzysztophor/utilities/roleUtils.md

 What this function does, is:
 - Set the `matchGoal`, which is the amount of roles that need to be found on the `testedMember`
 - Initialise the `runningCounter` to zero
-- Define the `rolesArray` as the collection of member role objects, converted into an array
+- Convert the mapped member role objects into a `rolesArray`, since at the time of coding this, I was confident with manipulating arrays
-- Go through two `for` loops, one through each role ID in the `roleIdArray` to test each one of them against against all of the roles the member has.
+- Implement two `for` loops, one through each role ID in the `roleIdArray` to test each one of them against against all of the roles the member has.
 The second `for` loop iterates over each of those member's roles.
 - If there is a matching role name, the `runningCounter` is icremented.
 - The function returns true if the member has all of the roles fed into the function, and false if they do not.